p32929/NextjsOvermindBoilerplate/README.md

 ## Support
 If you like my works and want to support me/my works, feel free to support or donate.
 My payment details can be found here: https://p32929.github.io/SendMoney2Me/

-## What's in it
-1. NextJS
-2. ReactJS (duh!)
-3. Overmind
-4. Material-UI
-5. Express
-6. Some middlewares
-7. NodeFetchHelper
-8. OAuth2
-9. etc

 ## How to use
 1. fork